GaneshEiGo/ei-climate-anime-atmospheric-time-shift/README.md

 # Vision

-Traditional weather applications present weather information as small icons and temperature numbers for individual cities.
+Weather affects every part of human life, yet most weather applications present information in fragmented forms.

+Typical weather apps focus on:

+local city forecasts
+small weather icons
+temperature numbers

-While useful, this approach hides the larger atmospheric systems that shape weather across the planet.
+While these tools are useful, they hide the larger atmospheric systems responsible for weather.

-Ei Climate explores a different interface model.
+Ei Climate proposes a different perspective.

-The Earth becomes a visual simulation where users can observe how weather behaves across continents, oceans, and time.

-Instead of isolated forecasts, users see the full atmospheric system.
+Instead of viewing weather as isolated local forecasts, users observe the global atmosphere as a dynamic system.

 Storms move across oceans.

-Wind flows between regions.
+Wind currents connect continents.

-Temperature zones shift across the globe.
+Temperature zones shift across the planet.

-The planet becomes a living map of weather activity.
+By visualizing weather at planetary scale, users can intuitively understand how atmospheric systems interact.

 ---

 # Core Idea

-Ei Climate visualizes weather as animated systems across a global 2D map.
+Ei Climate transforms Earth into a dynamic weather visualization map.

+The platform converts complex atmospheric data into visual layers that can be explored interactively.

-Users can explore:
+Users can observe:

-temperature distribution
+temperature patterns
+wind circulation
-wind movement
+storm movement
+cloud coverage
-precipitation patterns
+precipitation systems
-storm formation
-weather forecasts over time

-This allows users to understand not only the weather in one place, but how global systems interact.
+The map becomes a living representation of Earth's atmosphere.

 ---

-# Target Experience

-When users open the application they see a stylized 2D world map.

-The interface includes:

-an animated global map
-visual weather layers
-a time control slider
-interactive weather cards

-Users can tap anywhere on the planet to instantly see weather information for that location.

-Instead of navigating lists of cities, users explore weather directly on the map.

----

-# Map System
+# Global Atmospheric Map

-The central interface of Ei Climate is a fully interactive 2D world map.
+The central interface of Ei Climate is an interactive 2D map of the Earth.

 Users can:

-zoom into regions
+zoom across continents
-pan across continents
+pan across oceans
-tap locations
+tap specific locations
-switch between weather layers
-change forecast time
+explore weather systems globally

-The map becomes a dynamic interface for understanding global weather.
+The map acts as a real-time visualization of atmospheric conditions.

-Possible mapping technologies include:
+Possible technologies include:

 Leaflet
 Mapbox GL JS

-These systems allow smooth interactive world maps and dynamic overlays.
+These mapping systems allow smooth interactions and layered visualizations.

 ---

-# Weather Visualization Layers
+# Atmospheric Visualization Layers

-Weather information is represented through animated visual layers.
+Weather data is visualized through multiple atmospheric layers.

-Each layer represents a different atmospheric property.
+Each layer represents a different aspect of Earth's atmospheric behavior.

-Users can toggle layers to explore specific aspects of weather.
+Users can enable or disable layers to focus on specific data.

 ---

 ## Temperature Layer

-The temperature layer displays global temperature distribution using color gradients.
+The temperature layer visualizes global temperature distribution using color gradients.

-Example color mapping:
+Example mapping:

-dark blue → freezing temperatures
+dark blue — freezing temperatures
-light blue → cool temperatures
+light blue — cold regions
-green → moderate temperatures
+green — moderate climate
-yellow → warm temperatures
+yellow — warm temperatures
-red → hot temperatures
+red — extreme heat

-This allows users to quickly see temperature patterns across the planet.
+This allows users to instantly understand temperature patterns across the planet.

 ---

 ## Wind Layer

-Wind is visualized using animated flowing lines or particles.
+Wind is visualized using animated particle flows.

-Wind particles move across the map following atmospheric flow patterns.
+Wind particles move along atmospheric circulation paths.

+This allows users to observe:

+wind direction
+wind speed
+global air circulation

-This allows users to observe how air moves across continents and oceans.
+The system reveals how air moves between continents and oceans.

-Users can instantly see wind direction and strength across different regions.

 ---